crate/crate-clients-tools/docs/integrate/etl.md

 pointing it at your databases, you are able to subscribe to the event stream of all database update operations.

-- [Tutorial: Replicating data to CrateDB with Debezium and Kafka]
-- [Webinar: How to replicate data from other databases to CrateDB with Debezium and Kafka]

 ## Kestra